AlexThePolygonal/cpp-stateful-templates/README.md

 clang++ -std=c++20 -O0 main.cpp -o a.out
 ```

 No complex build system is required, as the library is header-only.
-I have tested this code with gcc 14.2.0, 13.3.0 and clang 19.1.1, 18.1.3, 16.0.6 and 15.0.7, and the library behaves the same way across different versions of the same compiler.
+I have tested this code with gcc 15.1.1, 14.2.0, 13.3.0 and clang 19.1.1, 18.1.3, 16.0.6 and 15.0.7, and the library behaves the same way across different versions of the same compiler.

-## Public interface
+## Public interface & semantics

 The way that the language works can be seen in the [tests.hpp](https://github.com/AlexThePolygonal/cpp-stateful-templates/blob/master/tests.hpp) file.
 Because the library is compile-time, the tests go into header files.